 - Role model in observing and implementing laws and rules; and,

 Be employed in any agency or institution corresponding their competency.

 The decreasing competence of high school and college students in verbal and written communication has motivated the College to offer the course mainly to address the language and literature deficiencies of students.
 Under the chairmanship of Dr. Librado V. Lopez, the Department of English Language and Literature (DELL) conducted a series of feasibility study in Cotabato and nearby provinces in 2007 and 2008.
 Out of four conceived courses to be offered that were part of the survey, the AB English had the highest figures of acceptance among graduating students.
 Upon approval of the University Academic Council and the USM Board of Regents, the program started in school year 2008-2009.

-The Bachelor of Arts in English aim to produce graduates who can:
+The Bachelor of Arts in English Language aim to produce graduates who can:

 - Foster analytical skills, stimulate creativity, and strengthen ability to communicate in any situation;

 - Advance the understanding of the role of English language and literature in the society, with particular attention to its implications for multilingual and multicultural settings;